openSUSE/security-team-blog/_posts/2026-01-07-foomuuri-lack-of-dbus-authorization.markdown

 - CVE-2025-67603: lack of client authorization allows arbitrary users to influence the firewall configuration ([issue 3.1][section:auth-issue]).

-- CVE-2025-67858: a crafted "interface" input parameter to D-Bus methods can lead to integrity loss of the firewall configuration or further unspecified impact by manipulating the JSON configuration passed to `nft` ([issue 3.2][section:input-verification]).
+- CVE-2025-67858: a crafted `interface` input parameter to D-Bus methods can lead to integrity loss of the firewall configuration or further unspecified impact by manipulating the JSON configuration passed to `nft` ([issue 3.2][section:input-verification]).